Photo Source: Copyrighted © 2021

 |Affinity Bloc:||South Asian Peoples|

-The Kashmiri live in Kashmir State in northwestern India.
+The Kashmiri live in Jammu and Kashmir in northwestern India.
 Kashmir is a breathtaking region located in the western Himalayan Mountains.
 Unfortunately, this is a highly disputed area.
 It has been a battleground between India, Pakistan, and China since the partition of the India and Pakistan in 1947.

-When India and Pakistan were divided, Kashmir was given the choice of siding with either of the two countries.
+When India and Pakistan were divided, Jammu and Kashmir was given the choice of siding with either of the two countries.
 Since the ruling class was Hindu, they sided with India.
 However, most of the people were Muslims and felt more alliance to Pakistan.
-Today, parts of Kashmir are controlled by India, parts by Pakistan, and parts by China; and fierce fighting continues among the three.
+Today, parts of Jammu and Kashmir are controlled by India, parts by Pakistan, and parts by China; and fierce fighting continues among the three.

 The Kashmiri primarily live in rural regions, only about one-fifth live in cities.
 They are descendants of Indo-Aryan immigrants and are generally tall, fair skinned, and have features like the people of Central Asia.

 Most of the Kashmiri are peasant farmers.
 They raise rice, wheat, maize, barley, lentils, and fruits such as apples, peaches, and apricots.
 The lakes of Jammu and Kashmir supply many fish and water chestnuts.
 Sheep, goats, and yaks are raised at higher elevations.
 These flocks produce cashmere, a rich wool that is also very popular in the West.
 The men primarily tend to the farms, and the women usually stay home and tend to the household chores.